Symplectic harmonicity and generalized coeffective cohomologies: Introduction

 The symplectically harmonic cohomology and the coeffective cohomology, to our knowledge, have been studied separately in the literature.
 Our first goal in this paper is to obtain some relations between both cohomologies by considering a natural generalization of the coeffective cohomology, which in addition will allow us to provide a coeffective version of the \emph{filtered} cohomologies.
 The latter have recently been introduced by Tsai, Tseng and Yau \cite{TY3}, and extend the primitive cohomologies \cite{TY1,TY2}.

-Another aspect in the study of the symplectic harmonicity is the notion of \emph{flexibility} \cite{IRTU1,Yan}.
-This is motivated by the following question, which is related to some problems of group-theoretical hydrodynamics~\cite{AK}, posed by Khesin and McDuff (see \cite{Yan}): which closed manifolds $M$ possess a continuous family $\omega_t$ of symplectic forms such that the dimension of $H^q_\hr(M,\omega_t)$ varies with respect to $t$?
+Another aspect in the study of the symplectic harmonicity is the notion of \emph{flexibility}, motivated by the following question, which seems to be related to some problems of group-theoretical hydrodynamics~\cite{AK}, posed by Khesin and McDuff (see \cite{Yan}): which closed manifolds $M$ possess a continuous family $\omega_t$ of symplectic forms such that the dimension of $H^q_\hr(M,\omega_t)$ varies with respect to $t$?
 In~\cite{Yan} Yan proved the existence of a 4-dimensional flexible manifold, whereas in \cite{IRTU1} several 6-dimensional nilmanifolds satisfying such property were found.
-Our second goal in this paper is to relate harmonic flexibility to corresponding notions of flexibility for the generalized coeffective and filtered cohomologies, as well as to construct closed manifolds which are flexible with respect to all these symplectic cohomologies.
+Recently, Cho has proved in \cite{Cho} the existence of simply-connected flexible examples of dimension six.
+Our second goal in this paper is to relate the harmonic flexibility to corresponding notions of flexibility for the generalized coeffective and filtered cohomologies, as well as to construct closed manifolds which are flexible with respect to these symplectic cohomologies.

 In greater detail, the paper is structured as follows.

 In Section~\ref{gen-coef-cohom} we introduce and study the generalized coeffective cohomologies of a symplectic manifold $\M$.
 For each integer $k$, $1\leq k\leq n$, we consider the complex of $k$-coeffective differential forms as the subcomplex of de Rham one constituted by all the forms that annihilate $\omega^k$.
 The associated cohomology groups are denoted by $H^q_{(k)}(M)$.
 This complex is elliptic in any degree $q\not= n-k+1$, however one can define in a natural way a quotient $\hat H^{n-k+1}(M)$ of $H^{n-k+1}_{(k)}(M)$ which shares the same properties as the cohomology groups $H^q_{(k)}(M)$, $q\geq n-k+2$ (see Propositions~\ref{propiedades-finitas} and~\ref{propiedades-finitas-para-c-sombrero}).
 The spaces $\hat H^{1}(M), \ldots, \hat H^{n}(M)$ play an important role in this paper since they will allow us to relate the different symplectic cohomologies involved.
 We will refer to the collection